TinyBlueRobots/Hornbill/readme.md

 #### Starting the service

-Calling 'fakeService.Start()' to host on a random available port.
+Calling `fakeService.Start()` to host on a random available port.
 The address is returned as a `string`.

 #### Requests